mauriciovalenzuela742/Light-curves-Simulations-Vera-Rubin/README.md

 Configuration instructions for running SNANA on the NLHPC cluster (Leftraru/Guacolda).

-Jupyter notebooks (step-by-step tutorials) to generate SIMLIBs from Rubin’s observing strategy, run baseline simulations (e.g. SNe Ia with SALT2), and extend SNANA with new transient families based on spectroscopic time series.
+Jupyter notebooks (step-by-step tutorials) to generate SIMLIBs from Rubin’s observing strategy, run baseline simulations, and extend SNANA with new transient families based on spectroscopic time series.

 SLURM job scripts for large-scale production runs.